Carnaux/NFT-Marker-Creator/README.md

     ` npm install `

 3. Put the image you want inside the "input" folder.
-Make sure that it is the only jpg image there.
+Make sure that it is the only JPG/PNG image there.

 4. Run it